How to Lay a Patio on Sand

 Adding sharp sand

 If you’re not confident about making a concrete bed, don’t worry – sharp sand is easier, and works just as well.
 It holds just as firm as cement and still allows water to escape beneath.
-It’s also very simple to work out how thick the layer of sharp sand needs to be – it’s just the difference between the turf level around it, and the thickness of your patio slabs.
+When laying a patio on sharp sand, it’s also very simple to work out how thick the layer of sharp sand needs to be – it’s just the difference between the turf level around it, and the thickness of your patio slabs.
 Ensure the layer of sharp sand is packed down and levelled off, with a gradual slope away from your home to help drain off surface water.

 Now it’s time for laying the patio on the sand.
 Whether it’s marble, sandstone or concrete paving you’ve gone for, lower your first slab into position – firmly placing it about 15mm into the sand.
 Keep adding the slabs and ensure there’s a gap of about 10-15mm between each stone.
 When you’re laying the slabs, make sure you kneel on the sand rather than on the slabs you’ve already laid – the extra pressure may bed in the slabs too deep and make your patio uneven.